sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Open multiple URLs

-If you have a document with many URLs you want to open.
-Select them, right-click, go to “Services”, and click “Open URLs with Velja”.
+If you have a document with many URLs you want to open, select them, right-click, go to “Services”, and click “Open URLs with Velja”.

 *You may have to enable the service in “System Settings › Keyboard › Keyboard Shortcuts › Services”.*

 #### Open links in a website-wrapper app

-Let's say you have generated a website wrapper app for facebook.com using an app like [Unite](https://www.bzgapps.com/unite) or [Coherence](https://www.bzgapps.com/coherence) and you want all links to Facebook to go to this app instead of your browser:
+Let's say you have generated a website wrapper app for facebook.com using an app like [Unite](https://www.bzgapps.com/unite) or [Coherence](https://www.bzgapps.com/coherence), and you want all links to Facebook to go to this app instead of your browser:

 - Open the Velja settings and go to the “Rules” pane.
 - Create a new rule and give it a name.